 To develop an effective HR strategy, you need to understand the relevant business strategy and financial model first.
 This is where we excel (and most other HR people struggle).
-We ensure your HR strategy is connected to your financial model and your business and HR strategies are clearly communicated in a way that gets all your people on the same page.
+We ensure your HR strategy is connected to your financial model and your business and people strategies are clearly communicated in a way that gets everyone on the same page.

 In designing your HR strategy we work with you to first develop a strong understanding of your business model, financials, objectives, positioning, brand promises, current people systems and core strategies for the future.
 This includes a ‘sleeves up’ fact-find and analysis process.